PauseAI/pauseai-website/src/posts/xrisk.md

 Our goals are things like comfort, status, love, tasty food, and more.
 We are destroying the habitats of other animals as side effects of pursuing our goals.

-An AI would also have some goals.
+An AI also has a goal.
+This depends on how it is trained.
 Of course we _want_ an AI to have all these delicate goals and values that humans have.
 But we don't know how to do that.
 We know how to train machines to be intelligent, but **we don't know how to get them to want what we want**.
-This problem is called the _AI alignment problem_.
+This problem is called the _alignment problem_.

 If a superintelligent system is built, and it will have a goal that is even _a little_ different from what we want it to have, it could have absolutely disastrous consequences.